influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 - Ensure `members` and `owners` endpoints lead to 404 when organization resource does not exist.
 - Telegraf UI filter functionality shows results based on input name.
 - Fix Telegraf UI sort functionality.
+- Fix task UI sort functionality.
+- Exiting a configuration of a dashboard cell properly renders the cell content.
+- Newly created checks appear on the checklist.
+- Changed task runs success status code from 200 to 201 to match Swagger documentation.
+- Text areas have the correct height.

 ## v2.0.0-alpha.18 [2019-09-26]